Hiding dementia?

 People with dementia may try to hide their condition from others, either consciously or unconsciously, to avoid being stigmatized or losing their independence.
 Here are some common ways those with dementia try to hide their disease from others:

-- Covering up memory loss: People with dementia may try to cover up their memory loss by relying on notes or reminders, pretending to remember things they have forgotten, or avoiding conversations that require them to recall information.
+- Covering up memory loss: They try to cover up their memory loss by relying on notes or reminders, pretending to remember things they have forgotten, or avoiding conversations that require them to recall information.

-- Making excuses: People with dementia may make excuses for their behavior or mistakes, such as blaming others or saying they are tired or not feeling well, rather than admitting to memory loss or confusion.
+- Making excuses: They may make excuses for their behavior or mistakes, such as blaming others or saying they are tired or not feeling well, rather than admitting to memory loss or confusion.

-- Denial: Some people with dementia may deny that anything is wrong or refuse to acknowledge that they are experiencing memory loss or other symptoms of dementia.
+- Denial: They may deny that anything is wrong or refuse to acknowledge that they are experiencing memory loss or other symptoms of dementia.

-- Pretending to understand: People with dementia may pretend to understand what is being said or nod along in conversations, even if they are not following the conversation.
+- Pretending to understand: They may pretend to understand what is being said or nod along in conversations, even if they are not following the conversation.

-- Withdrawing from social situations: People with dementia may withdraw from social situations to avoid being confronted with their memory loss or other symptoms of dementia.
+- Avoiding social situations: They may withdraw from social situations to avoid being confronted with their memory loss or other symptoms of dementia.

-- Using coping mechanisms: Some people with dementia may develop coping mechanisms, such as using humor or changing the subject when they are unable to remember something or answer a question.
+- Using coping mechanisms: They may develop coping mechanisms, such as using humor or changing the subject when they cannot remember something or answer a question.

 Dreading the diagnosis can lead to hiding dementia